Memoryless: Exploring Hidden Markov Models in Machine Learning (part 2)

 Let's provide an example, consider automatic speech recognition.
 When a person speaks into a device, like Siri back in the day when it primarily used HMMs, the raw audio waveform was segmented into short time frames.

-From each frame, instead of the words you used, only basic features are extracted — the speech volume, spectral coefficients, pitch-related information, and so on.
 To the machine these features do not directly represent linguistic units such as phonemes; instead, they are just signals that hint at what might have been said, using probability.
 It works backwards to understand you.

 By modeling this, HMMs provide a tangible way to reason about temporal uncertainty (the uncertainty as to how systems evolve through time).